johnmatthiggins/radix-vs-merge/README.md

 ![](results.png)

 Here are the results of running the sorting algorithms on randomized arrays starting at N = 2^1 all the way to N = 2^30.
+Above you can see a simple graph with linear scaling for x and y, and below you can see all the timing data in a fancy markdown table.

 N           |  radix-TIME    |  radix32-TIME  |  merge-TIME    |  merge32-TIME
 ------------|----------------|----------------|----------------|---------------